-Yes!
+Yes.
 There are regular coach services from London Victoria Coach Station to Moûtiers in the winter, stopping at Folkestone and operated by Snow Express.
-The London Victoria to Courchevel coach travel time is around 20 hours 15 minutes.
+The London Victoria to Courchevel coach travel time is around 20h15.
 These coaches run every week, leaving on Friday evening and returning on Saturday evening, travelling through the night to allow you to spend more time on the slopes.

 Bringing your skis, snowboard or bike to Courchevel

 Airlines, trains and transfer companies are well versed in catering for customers who travel with their own sports equipment.
 Each company will have its own individual policy terms and conditions depending on the type of gear you are transporting so it’s well worth checking the details in advance.
 Here's a snapshot of the different transport options and a guide to their restrictions: